Gerson-Lima/Gerson-Lima/README.md

 • Mobile Development for iOS with Swift (UIKit and SwiftUI);

-• FrontEnd Development with HTML, CSS, Javascript (learning);
+• FrontEnd Development with HTML, CSS, Javascript (React and Bootstrap);

 • User Experience Design;